 If you did not register during installation, enter the following command on the Windows command line: matlab /regserver.

-In addition, add MATLAB_INSTALLATION_PATH/bin and MATLAB_INSTALLATION_PATH/bin/win32 or MATLAB_INSTALLATION_PATH/bin/win64 in your PATH environment variable to allow Avizo to find MATLAB libraries.
+In addition, add MATLAB_INSTALLATION_PATH/bin and MATLAB_INSTALLATION_PATH/bin/win64 in your PATH environment variable to allow Avizo to find MATLAB libraries.

 Linux